ckarcz/CrazyflieDotNet/README.md

 ==============================
 This is currently a work in progress in my spare time.

->RELEASES folder is OLD - do not use.
-Please build locally.
-I must delte the folder..<

 Milestones:
 - Working .NET abstraction "driver" for Crazyradio USB dongle - COMPLETED
 - Implement the Crazyradio Transfer Protocol (CRTP) - IN PROGRESS